lluisalemanypuig/classification-tree/cases/trees/README.md

 ## Using the classification tree

 The classification tree in this repository is perfectly suitable for this task.
-Each level of the tree classifies the trees using a different feature without much effort in nesting deeper layers of features.
+Each level of the classification tree classifies the input trees using a different feature without much effort in nesting deeper layers of features.

 This is in contrast with what we can do with arrays.
 When using a single feature (as in the illustrative example above) it is sort of easy to sort the vector to